My Official Author Bio:

 When I was a girl, my father gave me his old binoculars, which I still use, and my mother handed me a journal.
 It was only natural that I became an explorer and writer.

-Claire’s second home was the library where her mother took the five siblings to weekly story hour.
-She still remembers the librarian reading “if you were a bee and a bull sat on you, what would you do?” from her favorite book, The Story of Ferdinand.
+My second home was the library where I attended weekly story hour with my three brothers and sister.
+I still remember the librarian reading “If you were a bull and a bee sat on you, what would you do?” from my favorite book, The Story of Ferdinand.

-Claire traveled with her grandparents and stayed in trailer parks all over the west.
-In every town, they stopped at the local library to read.
-Her favorite section was 398.2, folklore and fairy tales.
+I traveled with my grandparents and stayed in trailer parks all over the west.
+In every town, we stopped at the local library to read.
+My favorite section was 398.2, folklore and fairy tales.

-Claire attended the University of California, Santa Barbara, where she studied geography and comparative literature combining her love of travel with the stories of the places and people she visited.
+I attended the University of California, Santa Barbara where I studied geography and comparative literature, combining my love of travel with the stories of the places and people.

-When not writing, you can find Claire stocking her Little Free Library and taking field trips using kidlit as her travel guide.
+When not writing, you can find me stocking my Little Free Library and taking field trips using children’s books as travel guides.